 Always avoid overhead power lines.
 Use safe working practices when work needs to be done near overhead power lines.
-Cutting head units may be able to reach over 5.2meters, the minimum height of overhead power lines (see section 7.18).
+Cutting head units may be able to reach over 5.2meters, the minimum height of overhead power lines (see section 7.20).

-Ensure sufficient clearance is always maintained between the Powerblade booms and the tractor.
+Ensure sufficient clearance is always maintained between the hedge / verge booms and the tractor.

-Ensure sufficient clearance is always maintained between the tractor, Powerblade, Powerblade booms and any other objects moving or stationary, examples: vehicles, trees, sign posts etc.
+Ensure sufficient clearance is always maintained between the tractor, trimmer, trimmer booms and any other objects moving or stationary, examples: vehicles, trees, signposts etc.

-Always maintain awareness of how the position of the Powerblade booms may affect or be affected by others who may come into the working area.
+Always maintain awareness of how the position of the hedge / verge trimmer booms may affect or be affected by others who may come into the working area.
 Always aim to keep safe working distances.

-Always leave the Powerblade with the cutting head in a safe position in contact with the ground (see below).
+Always leave hedge / verge trimmer with the cutting head in a safe position in contact with the ground (see below).